bbellify/hypotenusehandmade-backend/README.md

 - Create new .env, add the following:
   - PORT (eg PORT=9222)
   - NODE_ENV=development, change for production
-  - HOST - localhost if on same machine/IP of server
+  - HOST - localhost if on same machine, IP/hostname of server if not
   - PORT (PORT=3306 for mariadb default)
   - MARIADB_USER - this is the user created during mariadb set up
   - MARIADB_PASSWORD - password set during mariadb set up (this is actually phpmyadmin password.. why?)